rubygems/guides/setting-up-otp-mfa.md

 ## Enabling OTP multifactor authentication

 1. Login to rubygems.org using your existing account and go to the [edit settings](https://rubygems.org/settings/edit) page.
-Click **register a new device** in the _multifactor authentication_ section.
+Click **register a new device** in the "Multifactor Authentication" section.
     ![Multifactor authentication section on the edit settings page](/images/enabling_mfa_step1.png){:class="t-img"}
 2. You will be redirected to a page with a QR code and a text box for verifying OTP code.
 Please use your authenticator to scan the QR code.
 A new account for rubygems.org will be added to your authenticator app as soon as the scan completes.
-You can also add a new account manually using _Account_ and _Key_ shown next to the QR code.
+You can also add a new account manually using "Account" and "Key" shown next to the QR code.
-Please make sure you choose the option _time based_ as MFA type.
+Please make sure you choose the option "time based" as MFA type.
 On successful registration, you will see a 6-digit access code (30 seconds expiry) in your authenticator app for your rubygems.org account.
-Enter the shown access code in the _OTP Code_ text field and click **Enable**.
+Enter the shown access code in the "OTP Code" text field and click **Enable**.
     ![Registering a new device](/images/enabling_mfa_step2.png){:class="t-img"}
 3. If the code is correct and the QR code has not expired, on next page you will see a list of recovery codes.
 Please copy and store these codes in a safe place.
 You can use these recovery